learn-co-curriculum/dsc-ethics-cs-fb-emotion-exp/README.md

 ## Improving the Study
 In response to concerns about the study, Facebook CTO Mike Schroepfer posted this update to Facebook's research practices.
 It acknowledged that this particular study could have been done non-experimentally, and also established a new framework for research ethics:

-Guidelines: we’ve given researchers clearer guidelines.
+> Guidelines: we’ve given researchers clearer guidelines.
 If proposed work is focused on studying particular groups or populations (such as people of a certain age) or if it relates to content that may be considered deeply personal (such as emotions) it will go through an enhanced review process before research can begin.
 The guidelines also require further review if the work involves a collaboration with someone in the academic community.

 Note how the examples of "particular groups or populations" corresponds to the ethical selection of subjects application area, and "content that may be considered deeply personal" corresponds to the assessment of risks and benefits application area.
 Facebook also established "a panel including our most senior subject-area researchers, along with people from our engineering, research, legal, privacy and policy teams, that will review projects falling within these guidelines" that resembles an IRB.

 ## Summary
 Even though following the Belmont Report is not mandatory for a company like Facebook, its basic principles have proven relevant in the 21st Century.
-As social networks on platforms like Facebook become more integrated into our daily lives, we need to consider how we might regulate the influence of social networks on the welfare of users.
+As social networks on platforms like Facebook become more integrated into your daily life, you need to consider how you might regulate the influence of social networks on the welfare of users.